Where Can You Find Gelatin?

 - holding the hair of synchronized swimmers in place

-To learn more about Jell-O and related topics, head to the links on the next page.
+To learn more about Jell-O and related topics, head to the links that follow.